Eric Zencey

-Eric Zencey (1953–July 1, 2019) was an American author, and lecturer at the University of Vermont in Burlington, Vermont and Washington University in St. Louis.
+Eric Zencey (1953–July 1, 2019) was an American author.
+He was a lecturer at the University of Vermont and Washington University in St. Louis.

 Life and work

+In 1980, he taught at Goddard College.
+It was at Goddard where he met and married the novelist Kathryn Davis.

 Zencey's Ph.D. dissertation, "Entropy as Root Metaphor," published at Claremont Graduate University in 1985, included a chapter calling for the development of a thermodynamically enlightened economics.
 He recycled some of the material there into some of the essays appearing in Virgin Forest.

-Zencey taught at the University of Vermont in the Honors College (HCOL) program, which offers students in the honors college program an opportunity to learn about the pursuit of knowledge.
-Zencey also taught Architecture and Urban planning.
+Zencey taught at the University of Vermont in the Honors College program and Empire State College’s International Program.
+Zencey also taught Architecture and Urban planning as a visiting lecturer at the Sam Fox School of Design & Visual Arts at Washington University in St. Louis.

 Zencey was contributing editor for North American Review, and had been a fellow of the Guggenheim, Rockefeller, and Bogliasco Foundations.
 Some of his work is available online, as at the History News Network, Stranded Wind, and European Tribune.

 Since the recession, Zencey's ideas are receiving mainstream attention.
 On August 10, 2009, The New York Times published on page A17 an 1,800-word essay entitled "G.D.P.
 R.I.P.," in which Zencey argued that the G.D.P. is a flawed measure of societal and economic progress and should be abandoned as a primary benchmark.
 Zencey had a story in April 2009 in The New York Times about chemist-turned-economist Frederick Soddy, whose ideas were largely ignored when he was writing in the 1920s and 1930s but are now a foundation of ecological economics.